moveit/moveit.ros.org/documentation/contributing/pullrequests/index.markdown

 Once all listed commits have been checked, forward the ``reviewed-for-backport`` branch to ``<release-branch>``: ``git checkout reviewed-for-backport; git merge --ff-only <release-branch>``.

 ### Typical protocol for a single release
-If each step ends with issues, they need to be fixed before moving on.
+If any step ends with issues, they need to be fixed before moving on.

 0. Create an issue to track the status of the upcoming release a few days before you start your release work, to notify maintainers to freeze new merge until you finish.
 1. Plan the possible date where you finish releasing tasks.
 Then communicate with the ROS buildfarm maintainers at [Release section on discourse.ros.org](https://discourse.ros.org/c/release) to tell that we want soak time of one or two weeks so that maintainers/early adopters can test the binaries from [shadow repo](http://wiki.ros.org/ShadowRepository) and add necessary fix if any.
 1. Run ROS buildfarm prerelease test for **all** supported Ubuntu distributions in [REP-0003](http://www.ros.org/reps/rep-0003.html).
    * You can see [here](http://wiki.ros.org/bloom/Tutorials/PrereleaseTest) for the general instruction of prerelease test.
 If you're done for the setup already and just want to refer to command examples, see [here](http://wiki.ros.org/regression_tests#Running_prerelease_test).
    * As long as REP-0003 supports, we must test even EOLed Ubuntu distros (e.g. Saucy for ROS Indigo was retired in 2014 but REP-0003 still supports it and there's no way as of December 2016 to skip it.
 See [moveit/#100](https://github.com/ros-planning/moveit/issues/100#issuecomment-268826497) as a previous example).
-    * For Ubuntu Saucy, there's no Docker image available online for ROS prerelease test AFA known as of Dec 2016.
-You can still run following [this post](https://github.com/ros-planning/moveit/pull/391#issuecomment-269725623).
    * Example commands:
     Default for Kinetic-Xenial where the `HEAD` at the moveit repo is what we want to release, and Kinetic-Wily (basically the same except for the Ubuntu distro type):

      ```